-What are the implications of the COVID-19 pandemic for cities and communities?
-In a new book, to be published on 16 October by Bristol University Press, Professor Robin Hambleton, a Past President of EURA, suggests that local leadership can help societies recover from the pandemic and address modern societal challenges.
+In a new book, to be published on 16 October by Bristol University Press, Professor Robin Hambleton, a Past President of the European Urban Research Association, suggests that local leadership can help societies recover from the pandemic and address modern societal challenges.

 The Bristol Festival of Ideas is hosting a ‘virtual’ launch of the book at 5.00 pm (UK time) on 8 October 2020.
 In a session chaired by Andrew Kelly, Director of the Festival, Robin will discuss the concepts and ideas set out in the book with Marvin Rees, Mayor of Bristol, and Sheila Foster, Professor of Urban Law and Policy at Georgetown University, Washington DC.